Rajpratik71/linux-manPages/pbmto10x.md

        pbmto10x [-h] [pbmfile]

 DESCRIPTION
        Reads a portable bitmap as input.
 Produces a file of Gemini 10X printer graphics as output.
 The 10x's printer codes are alleged to be similar to the Epson codes.

        Note that there is no 10xtopbm tool - this transformation is one way.

 OPTIONS
        The resolution is normally 60H by 72V.
 If the -h flag is specified, resolution is 120H by 144V.
-You may find it useful  to  rotate  land‐ scape images before printing.
+You may find it useful to rotate landscape images before printing.

 SEE ALSO
        pbm(5)